KDlamini/hyperiondev-cr-test/Section A/Option 3: Ruby Task/Review.md

 ✔️  Great use of pseudo code to explain your solution.
 This makes it easy fo get an idea of your thought process while implementing your algorithm.
 ✔️  Your code is clean, organized, and easy to read.

+Overall, this is an incomplete solution that does not solve the problem correctly or clearly.
+There are some major errors, inefficiencies, style issues, and documentation gaps that need to be fixed.
+I hope this feedback helps you improve your Ruby skills and coding practices.
+Please try again with a revised solution. 😊

 <br>

 <hr>